debug45/PermissionWizard/README.md

 - Add support of NFC
 - Extend support of macOS (specific permission types, native icons)
 - Make the library compatible with Swift Package Manager
-- Localize string assets to all system languages
 - Document the library API

 ## Conclusion